-- Hidden Wire: the aquaphone hidden in the seabed, and the cameras disguised as rocks.
+- Hidden Wire: The aquaphone hidden in the seabed, and the cameras disguised as rocks.

-- Honor Before Reason: activist group Sea Shepherd tried to film the Taiji massacre few years earlier, but got caught because some members decided to cut the nets and release the dolphins before the cull could start.
+- Honor Before Reason: Activist group Sea Shepherd tried to film the Taiji massacre few years earlier, but got caught because some members decided to cut the nets and release the dolphins before the cull could start.

 - May Contain Evil: Dolphin meat (that has dangerous levels of mercury) is sold off as much healthier, if still questionable, whale meat.

-- Obstructive Bureaucrat: much of Taiji's council, which apparently has an intentionally complicated bureaucracy system to make it hard for outsiders to get any footage of the Taiji dolphin kill.
+- Obstructive Bureaucrat: Much of Taiji's council, which apparently has an intentionally complicated bureaucracy system to make it hard for outsiders to get any footage of the Taiji dolphin kill.

 - Only Known by Their Nickname: Private Space.

-- Properly Paranoid: Ric O'Berry, who director Louie Psihoyas thinks is a bit of a kook when he talks about being constantly observed in Taiji and how the fishermen would probably kill him if they could get away with it.
+- Properly Paranoid: Ric O'Barry, who director Louie Psihoyas thinks is a bit of a kook when he talks about being constantly observed in Taiji and how the fishermen would probably kill him if they could get away with it.
 Then Louie starts to notice he's being followed around town by mysterious cars...

 - Revealing Cover-Up: The cull is covered up with very little justification.
 The authorities just tell people they cannot go to certain areas on the days it takes place, and the fishermen just hold up signs saying "No photography".